top of page

 To help us better meet the needs of our clients, SAFE sees individuals and families by appointment only.
 These appointments allow us to better understand all of the resources your family may need access to and help make those connections on your behalf.
 Following this consultation, you will have the ability to shop our Choice Food Pantry.

 We see clients at our Hwy 87 location on Tuesday and Thursday mornings and the first and third Saturdays of each month.
 Unfortunately, our Hwy 87 location is at capacity and we are not able to take on new clients there at this time.
 If you are interested in receiving services from this location, let us know and we can put you on our waiting list.
-Our Hwy 87 location will be closed July 3 and July 5.

 Appointments are available at Safe at the Bridge (615 W. Harden St., Graham) every Thursday from 4 to 6 pm.
-Our Safe at the Bridge location will be closed June 19.

 If you have an immediate food need and cannot wait for an appointment, the United Way of Alamance County provides a list of all area food pantries here.